projector-cli/projector-cli/docs/commands.md

-  template            Discover and use templates from the code-with engineering playbook add [options]       Add a playbook. deselect [options]  Deselect a playbook. remove [options]    Remove a playbook. select [options]    Select a playbook.
+  template            Discover and use templates from the code-with engineering playbook add [options]       Add a playbook. deselect [options]  Deselect a playbook. list [options]      See status. remove [options]    Remove a playbook. select [options]    Select a playbook. status [options]    Check the status of playbooks.
 ```
 ## `pjr playbook template`